Improving Care of Mothers and Babies: A guide for improvement teams

 - Determine the change resulted in improvement

 - Make improvement the norm

 For each of these six steps, the guide provides content to lead the user through learning, practice, and action: objectives, key knowledge, practice exercises, and group discussions.
-Two versions of the guide available in English- one developed for Africa and another for use in Asia; as well as a version in French.
+There are two versions of the guide available in English- one developed for Africa and another for use in Asia; as well as a version in French.

 A separate file of appendices to the guide —a newborn practice exercise, a maternal practice exercise, tools for identifying barriers, and examples of process and outcome indicators—may be downloaded separately below.

 Improving Care of Mothers and Babies was conceived and designed by an interdisciplinary team of clinicians, quality experts, and educators from the Survive & Thrive Global Development Alliance (S&T GDA).
 The guide was edited by Carl Bose, MD, University of North Carolina at Chapel Hill, and Jorge Hermida, MD, University Research Co, LLC, Quito, Ecuador.
 Dr. Hermida’s contributions to the development of the guide were made possible by the generous support of the American people through the USAID Applying Science to Strengthen and Improve Systems (ASSIST) Project.